Howard Johnson's: New chains and a changing public

+By 1975, the Howard Johnson Company had more than 1,000 restaurants and more than 500 motor lodges in 42 states and Canada.
+The company reached its peak that year, but the late 1970s marked the beginning of the end for the Howard Johnson Company.
 H. B. Johnson attempted to streamline company operations and cut costs, such as serving cheaper food and having fewer employees.
 This strategy was unsuccessful because patrons compared this new era of Howard Johnson's restaurants and motor lodges unfavorably to the services they had previously come to know.
 In a further effort to make the company more successful and profitable, Johnson created other concepts, such as HoJo Campgrounds and 3 Penny Inns for lodging, as well as Deli Baker Ice Cream Maker, and Chatt's for restaurants.
 All of these concepts failed, hastening the company's demise.

-In the late 1990s, the Howard Johnson's Candy Factory and Executive Offices in Wollaston were purchased and renovated by the Eastern Nazarene College to form the Adams Executive Center.
+Eventually, the last 15 Red Coach Grills were sold in 1983 to a company executive who closed them.

 Changes in ownership

 In 1979, Johnson accepted an acquisition bid of more than $630 million from Imperial Group PLC of London, England.
 Imperial obtained 1,040 restaurants (75% company owned/25% franchised) and 520 motor lodges (75% franchised/25% company-owned).
 In 1981 Imperial recruited G. Michael Hostage, then CEO of Continental Baking Company and formerly executive vice president of Marriott Corporation, to replace Johnson as CEO.
 After four years, despite progress in a turnaround, Imperial reversed course and sold the company.
 Having declined to entertain Hostage's proposal to lead a leveraged buyout, Imperial employed Goldman Sachs who, with Hostage's assistance, sold the company to Marriott in 1986.
 In a contemporaneous transaction, Marriott sold the motor lodge business and the Howard Johnson trademark to Prime Motor Inns, a New Jersey company.

 Marriott was interested in the company-owned restaurants for real estate.
 Marriott already owned Big Boy Restaurants and Roy Rogers Restaurants.
 In 1982, it acquired Host International, which had operated a number of highway rest stops.
 Many of the established Howard Johnson sites were in prime highway locations which could be profitably converted to Big Boy or various fast food banners.
 As Marriott quickly demolished the company-owned restaurants or converted them to the Bob's Big Boy restaurant chain, the number of Howard Johnson's restaurants remaining circa 1985 was sharply reduced.
 Only the franchised restaurants remained untouched.

 Marriott left all company-owned and franchised motor lodges untouched, as the deal called for them to be sold a year later (in 1986) to Prime Motors Inns, an existing franchisee with 63 motels.